Student complaints procedure

 Since an applicant's suitability for a course may be demonstrated in many ways, we are flexible in our admissions assessment.
 In addition to educational qualifications, we assess applicants against six attributes, described in our prospectus.

 We would like to interview or audition everyone who applies, but, due to the volume of applications, this isn't possible.

 Applications for our undergraduate degree courses should be submitted to the Universities and Colleges Admissions Service (UCAS).
 Some undergraduate courses require our additional application form.
 The requirements are in our prospectus and on our website.
-Applications for our Foundation Certificate courses require direct application to us using our application form.
+Applications for our Foundation Certificate courses and postgraduate courses require direct application to us using our online portal.

 Until September 2018, any university or college that wanted to charge tuition fees for home/EU undergraduates above the basic level of £6,000 needed to have an access agreement approved by the Director of Fair Access.

 An access agreement sets out a university or college's fee limits and the access measures it intends to put in place e.g. outreach work and financial support.

 You can find LIPA's Access Agreements for each year from 2015-16 onwards in the downloads below.